borgbackup/borg/docs/faq.rst

 Which platforms are supported?
     Currently Linux, FreeBSD and MacOS X are supported.
+    OpenBSD and NetBSD work also, except for xattrs and ACLs.

     You can try your luck on other POSIX-like systems, like Cygwin, other BSDs, etc. but they are not officially supported.